 Suzanne’s 13 years of teaching experience in preschool and elementary classrooms for the deaf led her in a different career path, which involves working with Early Intervention and families.
 Suzanne’s goal is to ensure that each child who is deaf and hard of hearing will be ‘school-ready’ with a strong foundation of language before enrolling in a preschool setting.
 When Suzanne is not at work, she enjoys reading and spending quality time with her family.

 Abby Burke joined the REAL Project as a Trainer in July of 2020.
 Born and raised in the small town of Bainbridge, GA, she first discovered her love of languages, Spanish and ASL, in high school.
 During her youth apprenticeship, she discovered that she wanted to pursue a career in Audiology, Deaf Education, Speech Language Pathology, or ASL Interpreting.

-Abby went on to graduate with a Bachelor of Science in Education from the University of Georgia with a focus on Communication Sciences.
+Abby went on to graduate with a Bachelor of Science in Education from the University of Georgia with a focus on communication sciences.
 During her time at UGA, she continued to cultivate her ASL skills through ASL coursework and immersion.
-She then attended Valdosta State University where she completed an internship at AIDB and graduated with her Masters of Education in Communication Sciences.
+She then attended Valdosta State University where she completed an internship at AIDB and graduated with a Masters of Education in communication sciences.

 Abby moved to Talladega in the summer of 2015 to begin her career as an Speech Language Pathologist (SLP) at the Alabama School for the Deaf.
 After 5 years as an SLP, Abby is transitioning to her role as a REAL Trainer for the Southeast Region.
 Abby’s goal is to support families of children who are deaf or hard of hearing as they navigate through the first few years of life.
 In her free time, Abby enjoys spending time with her family and friends, traveling and being a Disney fanatic.